Slides 📊

 The probability that an event occurs in any interval depends only on the length of that interval, not on where the interval occurs (stationarity).

-For example, suppose we’re counting phone calls to a help desk that always has a constant call rate.
+For example, suppose we’re counting phone calls to a help desk that has a constant call rate.
 The probability of receiving exactly one call should be the same whether we look at 9-10 AM or 2-3 PM.
 Furthermore, if we expect 3 calls per hour on average, we should expect 6 calls per two-hour period.

 2. Independent Events